data-science-projects-and-resources/Data-Science-Glossary/ReadMe.md

 <br>

 - ## A
+**Action-oriented question**:  A question whose answers lead to change

 **Algorithm**:  A series of repeatable steps for carrying out a certain type of task with data.
 As with data structures, people studying computer science learn about different algorithms and their suitability for various tasks.
 Specific data structures often play a role in how certain algorithms get implemented.
 See also data structure Wikipedia entry

 **Analytical skills**:  Qualities and characteristics associated with using facts to solve problems